routinator - RPKI relying party software

 A policy of reject instructs Routinator to consider all stale objects invalid.
 This will result in all material published by the CA issuing this manifest and CRL to be invalid including all material of any child CA.

 The warn policy will allow Routinator to consider any stale object to be valid.
 It will, however, print a warning in the log allowing an operator to follow up on the issue.
-This is the default policy if the option is not provided.

 Finally, the accept policy will cause Routinator to quietly accept any stale object as valid.